standrewsdigital/digital-pattern-library/CONTRIBUTING.md

 The reason for having the extra `v` in the Git tag is that it means you can quickly find all the version tags since you may have non-version related tags in your Git repository.
 There's not really a strong argument for or against the `v` – consistency is the main thing.

-### 1.6 Change log
+### 1.7 Change log

 We really cannot emphasize this strongly enough: having a human-readable change log is essential to quickly bringing new developers up to speed with a project.
 Therefore, whenever you work on the pattern library you need to update `CHANGELOG.md` to reflect those changes.

 It's best to document changes as you go; that way updates to `CHANGELOG.md` get committed alongside the changes to the code.
+This can lead to merge conflicts, however, so you may wish to track change log entries in a local file within your patterns while you develop then merge these into master later.

 At a minimum, each time you add a Git tag and release a new version of the pattern library the change log should be updated to reflect that new version, the date it was released and the changes that have occured since the last version.